Abss0x7tbh/bass/README.md

 # Providers

-There are close to 11 DNS Providers added.
+There are close to 20 DNS Providers added.
 There could be more.

+## Provider Contributors

+- Kudos to [streaak](https://twitter.com/streaak) for sourcing more than 9+ providers with resolvers ranging anywhere from 100 - 6000!

 # Contributors